privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'doTriggerChallenge' => 'true',

     /**
-     *  Set doSendPassword to 'true' to send a request to validate/check with the username
+     * Set doNotSendPass to 'true' to send a request to validate/check with the username
      * and an empty pass prior to the login.
      * This can be used to trigger challenges depending on the configuration in privacyIDEA
      * and requires no service account.
 If 'doTriggerChallenge' is enabled, this setting has no effect.
      * The value have to be a string.
+     * Optional.
      */
-    'doSendPassword' => 'true',
+    'doNotSendPass' => 'false',

     /**
      * Set custom hints for the OTP and password fields